NaumanRafique12/Arabic_Sign_Language_Translator-/README.md

 This project bridges the communication gap for the Arabic-speaking Deaf community by translating Sign Language into fluent text in real-time.
 Unlike standard translators that map gestures to static words, this system understands context.

 It utilizes a Stacked LSTM neural network to recognize 100+ dynamic signs from MediaPipe hand landmarks.
 Unique to this project, it incorporates a Gender Detection module (OpenCV/Caffe) to ensure correct Arabic verb conjugation (e.g., distinguishing between "أنا ذاهبه" and "أنا ذاهب").
-Finally, the disjointed words are processed by Google Gemini AI to generate grammatically perfect Arabic sentences, handling complex sentence structures that simple dictionary lookups cannot.
+Finally, the disjointed words are processed by Qwen (AliBaba) AI to generate grammatically perfect Arabic sentences, handling complex sentence structures that simple dictionary lookups cannot.

 ## 🌟 Key Features